-Recognition Thresholds In Academic Review
+Recognition Thresholds in Academic Review

 Academic recognition doesn’t operate on a continuous scale from rejected to rewarded.
 Work isn’t gradually recognized as it improves.
 Instead, institutional recognition advances once a project crosses specific thresholds of legibility within an evaluative system.